How Income Affects Your Medicare Costs In 2022

 Depending on how high your income is, you could pay between 40-240% more for Medicare Part B.

-Medicare Part D premiums vary depending on which is best for you.
+Medicare Part D premiums vary depending on which plan is best for you and your prescriptions.
 Our team here at Sams/Hockaday runs complimentary drug plan comparisons based on your specific medications and preferred pharmacy.

 Regardless of your plan’s premium, if you fall into one of Medicare’s five higher-income brackets, you’ll have an extra premium on top of your regular one.